Inside: Anger management for kids that teaches them how to actually work through the emotion in healthy ways.

 Other ways to get kids to take deeper breaths is to ask them to breathe like they are blowing bubbles, breathe out like a dragon, and blow out the birthday candle.
 My son literally breathes like he is releasing steam from a steam engine — but hey, it works!

-Step Four: Manage Anger Through Understanding
+Step Four: Anger Management Through Understanding

 Ultimately all emotions have a function.
 Frustration can bolster persistence, sadness can encourage withdrawal during a time your immune system may be compromised, and so on.